 OSA then sells licenses for their works for public productions (festivals and concerts), but also for broadcasting and transmission (TV, radio) or films.
 It also currently handles online streaming of concerts and music productions.

-How does the Copyright Union work from the perspective of the authors themselves?
+How does the OSA work from the perspective of the authors themselves?

-Once you register, the OSA will start sending you royalties = for every use of the copyright work, in this case for example playing a song, you will be entitled to a royalty.
-This is not only for the Czech Republic, but worldwide.
+Once you register, the OSA starts sending you royalties = you get a royalty from every use of the copyright work, in this case for example playing a song.
+This does not only apply to the Czech Republic, but worldwide.
 The amount of the royalty then varies according to the country and the circumstances of the use, but the author is always entitled to it.

 OSA divides the income for authors into:

-• and unidentifiable – royalties from restaurant, TV or discotheque payments where the specific playlist is not known and so a regular monthly lump sum is paid.
+- and unidentifiable – royalties from restaurant, television or discotheque payments for which the specific playlist is not known and so a regular monthly lump sum is paid.

 An available attorney advises: